onnx/onnx/docs/Operators.md

    LogSoftmax(input, axis) = Log(Softmax(input, axis=axis))

-  The input does not need to explicitly be a 2D vector.
   The "axis" attribute indicates the dimension along which LogSoftmax will be performed.
 The output tensor has the same shape and contains the LogSoftmax values of the corresponding input.

 #### Version